MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-databricks.md

    > [!NOTE]
    > When importing this notebook under **Shared** folder.
 The full path of this notebook is `"/Shared/PySparkMagClass"`.
 If you import it under other folders, note the actual full path and use it in following sections.

-## Import PySparkNetworkSimilarityClass.py as a shared notebook
+## Import PySparkNetworkSimilarityClass shared notebook

 In this section, you import PySparkNetworkSimilarityClass.py as a shared notebook in Azure Databricks workspace.
 You will run this utility notebook from another notebook later.